Sidd-underscore/Sidd-underscore/README.md

 ----------------------------------------------------------------------------

 Helloo!
-I've been coding for around 5 years now, on VSCode and Replit.
+I've been coding for around 6 years now, on VSCode and Replit.
 I primarily code in JSX but have knowledge in TSX, JS, PY, HTML and CSS.
 I love TailwindCSS and was part of the first cohort Replit Reps (https://replit-reps.replit-community.repl.co/) program!

 *   🌍  I'm based in Portland, OR
-*   🖥️  See my portfolio at [sidd.is-a.dev](http://sidd.is-a.dev)
+*   🖥️  See my portfolio at [sidd-web.vercel.app](sidd-web.vercel.app)
 *   ✉️  You can contact me at [sdmdevelopment3@gmail.com](mailto:sdmdevelopment3@gmail.com)
-*   🚀  I'm currently working on [Roomss](http://roomss.tk)
+*   🚀  I'm currently working on my personal website ([sidd-web.vercel.app](sidd-web.vercel.app))
 *   🧠  I'm learning how to use AI to make a custom virtual assistant
 *   🤝  I'm open to collaborating on anything Nextjs/React!
-*   ⚡  I don't live in my mom's bassement!
-(I'm 14)

 ### Frameworks and Languages
 [![Node.JS](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)](https://nodejs.org)